snowdnsound/reading-notes/coders-computer.md

 You can also use a handy tool called **Tab Completion** which will autocomplete as you start to type a path!

+# More About Files

+## Keep in Mind with Linux

+Everything is awes-... a file!
+A directory is a file, your keyboard (ready only) and monitor (write only) are a file.
+Keep this in mind and it will help you understand what is happening under the hood.

+Linux is an extensionless system.
+A file extension is usually a 2-4 character set at the end of a file like Picture.png or Document.txt.
+In other operating systems, like Windows, this is important and the system uses it to determine the file type.
+Linus is also case senstive, unlike Windows which is not.
+Another thing to keep in mind is when using spaces in names.
+A space on a command line is how we seperate CLAs.
+If we typed "Holiday Photos" the terminal would see these are two different arguments.
+We can solve this in two ways:

+Quotes - we can put single or double quotes around the item "holiday photos" Escape Characters - we can use a backslash which escapes or "nullifies" the special meaning of the next charcter.
+Holiday\ Photos

+(In the previous section we learnt about something called Tab Completion.
+If you use that before encountering the space in the directory name then the terminal will automatically escape any spaces in the name for you.)

+## Hidden Files & Directories

+If the file name "begins" with a "." then it is hidden.
+To make a file or directory hidden, all you need to do is make it with it's name beginning with a "." or rename it to be so.
+You can also do the reverse of this to make a file/directory unhidden.
+The command "ls" will not list hidden files, however we can use the command line option "-a" so that it does show what is hidden.